 LIVERPOOL.- The International Slavery Museum

 The International Slavery Museum highlights the international importance of enslavement and slavery, both in a historic and modern context.
-Working in partnership with other organisations with a focus on freedom and enslavement, the Museum also provides opportunities for greater awareness and understanding of the legacies of slavery today.
+Working in partnership with other organisations with a focus on freedom and enslavement, the Museum provides opportunities for greater awareness and understanding of the legacies of enslavement today.